 The Global Studies Programme (GSP) is a critical research-oriented social science graduate programme.
 The primary goal of the programme is to analyze the social world we live in by research and work towards envisioning and realizing alternative futures.
 The programme requires a Master’s Thesis.
 The students are expected to reflect on their GSP education, experience, and research in the final thesis.
-We encourage our students to continue as researchers after GSP and pursue a Ph.D.
+We encourage our students to continue as researchers after GSP in academia and elsewhere.

 The programme works within a network of universities.
 According to the semester order, the partner universities are: